Blitz: Because our streets are their future

 Now in its second year of support, Metro sees Pando Days as an opportunity to extend community outreach and engagement.
-So the Pando Days ’23 Blitz is asking all participating college and university teams to take on a single Metro-inspired challenge:
+So the Pando Days ’23 Blitz asked all participating college and university teams to take on a single Metro-inspired challenge:

 Because young Angelenos know that our streets are their future.

-Following the Blitz, a Camp Pando team will choose anywhere from one to three ingenious ideas to push forward, with plans and prototypes.
+A Camp Pando team will now choose anywhere from one to three ingenious ideas to push forward, with plans and prototypes.
 Results will be presented at the Pando Awards in April at Caltech.

 A Blitz is what we call the Pando brainstorming model.
 Based in design thinking, it’s designed to spark brave ideas and generate a firehose of innovation — in a flash.

 The genius of a Blitz lies in its people, so we aim to attract the broadest range possible.
 Blitzes celebrate the spirit of innovation that results from intersecting diversities.
 (On diversity and innovation, see one of our favorite books, The Medici Effect).